University of Erfurt: 1379–1816

-The University of Erfurt was founded in 1379 in the Holy Roman Empire, in territory which is now modern day Germany.
+The University of Erfurt was founded in 1379 in the Holy Roman Empire, in territory which is now modern-day Germany.
 When the town of Erfurt became part of Prussia in 1816, the government closed the university after more than 400 years of operation.

 1994–present

 Erfurt was in the German Democratic Republic (East Germany) from 1949 to 1990.
 In December 1993, the State Government of Thuringia in reunified Germany, Landtag of Thuringia, voted to re-establish the university.
 The university was re-founded on 1 January 1994.
 Lectures began in the winter term of 1999/2000.
-Shortly afterwards, the Rector who had overseen the founding, Peter Glotz, a politician in the Social Democratic Party, left the university.
+Shortly afterwards, the rector who had overseen the founding, Peter Glotz, a politician in the Social Democratic Party, left the university.
 The position was taken over by Wolfgang Bergsdorf.

 In 2001, the Erfurt Teachers' Training College (Pädagogische Hochschule Erfurt), founded in 1953, became part of the university.
 On 1 January 2003, a fourth faculty was added to the university: the Roman Catholic Theological Faculty, which had belonged to Erfurt's Philosophical and Theological Centre (Philosophisch-Theologisches Studium Erfurt).

-The University of Erfurt is a liberal arts university with reform and socio-cultural profile.
+The University of Erfurt is a liberal arts university with a reformed and socio-cultural profile.
 The close integration of the Philosophical, Educational Research, Governmental Studies, the Catholic Theological Faculty, and the Max Weber Center, promotes interdisciplinary alongside innovative approaches to research and teaching through a mentoring program.

 The University of Erfurt has no tuition fees and represents the first institution of higher education to receive the family-friendly certificate for employers.